-Class B Units that we are offering to be approximately \$ million (or approximately We expect to receive net proceeds from the sale of Class A Units and \$ million if the underwriter exercises its over-allotment option in full), assuming a public offering price of \$ per Class A Unit, which was the last reported sale price of per Class B Unit, after deduction of underwriting discounts and commissions and our common stock on The NASDAQ Capital Market on December 11, 2017, and \$ estimated expenses payable by us, as described in the section below titled "Underwriting."
-Assuming all of the Warrants issued in this offering were exercised in full at the % of the public offering price of the Class A Units, we estimate that we would receive additional net proceeds of approximately exercise price of \$ per share, which is million.
+Class B Units that we are offering to be approximately \$ million (or approximately We expect to receive net proceeds from the sale of Class A Units and \$ million if the underwriter exercises its over-allotment option in full), assuming a public offering price of \$ per Class A Unit, which was the last reported sale price of per Class B Unit, after deduction of placement agent fees and estimated expenses payable by us, as our common stock on The NASDAQ Capital Market on , 2018, and \$ described in the section below titled "Plan of Distribution."
+Assuming all of the Warrants issued in this offering were exercised in full at the exercise price of \$ per share, % of the public offering price of the Class A Units, we estimate that we would receive additional net proceeds of approximately \$ which is million.
 We cannot predict when or if the Warrants will be exercised, however, and it is possible that the Warrants may expire and never be exercised.
-In addition, the \$ proceeds received in connection with the exercise of the Warrants may be less in the event the exercise price of the Warrants is subsequent reduced in connection with antidilution protection that may be included in the Warrants.
+In addition, the proceeds received in connection with the exercise of the Warrants may be less in the event the exercise price of the Warrants is subsequent reduced in connection with anti-dilution protection that may be included in the Warrants.

-We intend to use the net proceeds from this public offering for working capital and general corporate purposes (including research and development and sales and marketing).
+We intend to use the net proceeds from this public offering for working capital, general corporate purposes (including research and development and sales and marketing) and up to \$5 million may be contributed to Inpixon USA in connection with a divesture or spin-off.
 General corporate purposes may include capital expenditures and trade payables.
 We will continue to invest in research and development to drive our business growth in securing, digitizing and optimizing premises with indoor positioning analytics for businesses and governments.